braheezy-resume/cloudy-resume/cloudResumeChallenge.md

 I took the CSS from [this guy's project](https://github.com/mikepqr/resume.md) and tweaked it a bit.

 # Static Website
-- [ ] The resume should be deployed online as an Amazon S3 static website.
+- [x] The resume should be deployed online as an Amazon S3 static website.

-Terraform
+See the Terraform
 # HTTPS
-- [ ] The S3 website URL should use HTTPS for security.
+- [x] The S3 website URL should use HTTPS for security.
 Leverage Amazon CloudFront.

+See the Terraform
 # DNS
-- [ ] Point a custom DNS domain name to the CloudFront distribution, so the resume can be accessed at something like my-c00l-resume-website.com.
+- [x] Point a custom DNS domain name to the CloudFront distribution, so the resume can be accessed at something like my-c00l-resume-website.com.
 Leverage Amazon Route 53.

+See the Terraform
 # Javascript
 - [ ] The resume webpage should include a visitor counter that displays how many people have accessed the site.
 This will need to write a bit of Javascript to make this happen.